dbindel/cam-handbook/handbook.md

  - Relating to other students
  - Any concerning behavior encountered (unethical behavior, biased speech)

-For mental health resources we have CAPS (counseling and psychological services in Gannett Health Center), EARS (peer counseling), and Let's Talk (drop-in consultation; the nearest is in Sage Hall Thursdays 2:30-4:30pm).
-And for any concerns about unethical behavior, biased speech, etc, resources students should know about are the Office of Institutional Equity and Title IX, Office of the University Ombudsman (<www.ombudsman.cornell.edu>) and the bias reporting center (255-1426, `report_bias@cornell.edu`).

 ## Peer Mentoring Program

 The Peer Mentoring Program offers formal support to CAM students in